DICKITE Gallery Return to Dickite page. Click on image for larger view

 Field Collected: Tom Mortimer

-Catalog No.: TBC
+Catalog No.: NC

 Testing... not fluorescent (perhaps very weak, very pale green LW), and not a carbonate (flicked off a ball and pushed into a muriatic drop on a slide under my scope.... no bubbles) The balls are moderately soft.
 My initial thought was aragonite-calcite.
 Perhaps some sulfate, but I have not seen any sulfides at this locality.